qtlmovie/qtlmovie/sourceforge/project/src/README.md

 at <http://sourceforge.net/p/qtlmovie/code/>

 The files QtlMovie-*-wintools.zip contain the Windows binaries of the media tools which are used by QtlMovie.
-If you plan to rebuild QtlMovie on Linux and other non-Windows platforms, you do not need these files.
+The files QtlMovie-*-mactools.zip contain the Mac OS X binaries of the media tools which are used by QtlMovie.

+If you plan to rebuild QtlMovie on Linux and other Unix platforms, you do not need these files.
 In this case, the media tools shall be installed through your distro repository mechanisms.